ioBroker/ioBroker.vis-2-widgets-material/README.md

 You can define the delay in seconds.

-By activation the defined ID will be written with number of delay seconds and after the delay is over the defined ID will be set to 0 and alarm ID be set to true.
+By activation, the defined ID will be written with number of the delay seconds, and after the delay is over, the defined ID will be set to 0, and the alarm ID be set to true.

 ![Security control](img/material-security-2.png)